copernicus-mogley/zkav.club/workshops/README.md

 #### Workshops

-Zk Av Club Workshops are sessions where people learn by doing, together.
+Workshops are conversations, not presentations, where we learn by doing, together.

-> Workshops are conversations, not presentations.

 Bring questions.
 Bring half-finished ideas.